Skip to content

 Answer: Four states.

-Why it works in the car: The answer is in the name, but the photo idea keeps it fun.
+The fun part: The answer hides in the name, but the photo idea keeps it alive.
 The states are Arizona, Colorado, New Mexico, and Utah.

 35. What are the four states at Four Corners?
 (Medium)